bitrix24/b24restdocs/api-reference/crm/auxiliary/enum/crm-enum-fields.md

 crm.enum.fields()
 ```

-The method returns the description of enumeration fields.
+The method returns the description of the enumeration fields.

 ## Parameters